-COURSE #2240 Foundations of Contemporary United States Level: Non-weighted Grade Level: 11 and World History Credits: 1.0 NCAA Core: No
+COURSE #2240 Level: Non-weighted Foundations of Contemporary United States and World History Grade Level: 11 Credits: 1.0

 Students study the major events and trends that shaped the modern world from the end of World War II through the modern day.
 Students will develop an understanding of current world issues, focusing on the role played by the United States, and relate them to their historical, geographical, political, economic and cultural contexts.
 In addition, students will consider multiple perspectives in order to understand international relations.
 The Foundations course focuses on reading and skill development for students who give evidence of reading two or more years below grade level and need directed instruction.